PrefectHQ/prefect/docs/concepts/work-pools.md

 The values in the `job_configuration` can use placeholders to reference values provided in the `variables` section.
 Placeholders are declared using double curly braces, e.g., `{{ variable_name }}`. `job_configuration` values can also be hard-coded if the value should not be customizable.

 Each worker type is configured with a default base job template, making it easy to start with a work pool.
-The default base template defines values that will be passed to every flow run, but can be overridden on a per-deployment,per-flow run basis.
+The default base template defines values that will be passed to every flow run, but can be overridden on a per-deployment or per-flow run basis.

 For example, if we create a `process` work pool named 'above-ground' via the CLI: